oracle-livelabs/apex/nyc-genai-lab/0-intro/0-intro.md

 You can read more about these models from the [documentation](https://docs.oracle.com/en-us/iaas/Content/generative-ai/pretrained-models.htm). -->

 This workshop will guide you through the process of utilizing the generation models within the Generative AI Service to develop an "Ask Questions" feature for the New York High Schools APEX application.
-This functionality empowers parents to inquire about school facilities, policies, and more, aiding them in making an informed decision about whether a specific school is the ideal fit for their child.
+This functionality empowers parents to inquire about school facilities, policies, and more, aiding them to make an informed decision about whether a specific school is the ideal fit for their child.

 Estimated Time: 60 minutes